 The Language Emphasis gives you a broad sense of the range and applicability of language study.
 It offers you the flexibility of taking a range of our Language courses or focusing on History of English, Structure of English, Rhetorical Theory, or Approaches to Discourse, as desired.
 You can declare the language emphasis once you have obtained second-year standing and have completed the first-year requirements: prospective English majors are encouraged to take ENGL 100.
 Students beginning the program take 3 credits of ENGL 229.
-As well, students in this stream take an additional 3 credits of one of our second-year courses, ENGL 220-228 and 231-249, covering such topics as Graphic Novels and Comics, Science Fiction and Fantasy, Film Adaptation, Contemporary media, indigenous literature, plus literatures of Great Britain, Canada, the United States, and around the world.
+As well, students in this stream take an additional 3 credits of one of our second-year courses, ENGL 200-249, covering such topics as Graphic Novels and Comics, Science Fiction and Fantasy, Film Adaptation, Contemporary media, indigenous literature, plus literatures of Great Britain, Canada, the United States, and around the world.

 In third- and fourth-year, you embark on advanced studies into the English language, taking a suite of courses from our Language course groups in historical areas, structure and linguistics, plus rhetorical theory and practice.
 How you arrange these courses depends entirely on your interests and ambitions!
 You will complete the program with a seminar, working in a small course with a specialist instructor in a particular field or topic.
 To graduate with an English major, students must complete 30 upper-level credits from ENGL 304 and above.
 To see our current course-offerings click here.

-6 credits of 100-level English; OR Arts One; OR 6 credits of ASTU 100; OR 3 credits of ASTU 100 or 101 and 3 credits of 100-level English; OR WRDS 150 or 350 and 3 credits of 100-level English
+- OR 3 credits of ASTU 100 or 101 and 3 credits of 100-level English;

-3 credits of ENGL 229, and
+- 3 credits of ENGL 229, and

-3 additional credits selected from ENGL 220-249
+- 3 additional credits selected from ENGL 200-249

 Students must complete 27 upper-level credits comprising

-12 credits of ENGL 318, 319, 330, 331; and,
+- 12 credits of ENGL 318, 319, 330, 331

-Up to 6 credits selected from:
+- 6 credits selected from:

 - 3 credits of ENGL 489, the Language Majors Seminar